 This is the other option you can make the most of if you need to use an anti-static mat.
 With this option, instead of connecting only to a PC for the purpose of balancing the voltage, you drain the charges directly to the Earth.

 You do this using an anti-static mat, commonly known as a bench mat, which has been especially designed.
-With bonding, the user needs a cable and a wrist strap to connect the user to the device.
+With bonding, the user needs a cable and an anti-static wrist strap to connect the user to the device.
 However, with grounding, an anti-static mat will connect the components and the user to the grounding point, which is typically a plug socket.

 These set-ups are recommended for those who work with electrical components daily, especially if you have a lot of cost involved.
 For example, if your job involves working with satellites, you should most certainly go down this route to protect the equipment you work with.